 With that in mind, let's take a closer look at Deere's business and see what CAPS investors are saying about the stock right now.

 |Headquarters (founded)||Moline, Ill.
 (1837)|

 CFO Raj Kalathur

 Sources: S&P Capital IQ and Motley Fool CAPS.

-If you want to retire rich, you need to put together the best portfolio you can.
+If you want market-beating returns, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future.
 Of course, despite a strong four-star rating, Deere may not be your top choice.